paulo-bettencourt/auth-login-docker-nx-angular-jasmine-karma/README.md

 ## Understand this workspace

-In order to containerize the app with Docker, first build the app with the `docker build -t auth .` command.
+1. Build the app by executing the command docker build -t auth ..
+This command will create a Docker image for the Authentication App.

-After run the `docker-compose up` so Docker can run the Nx workspace and, therefore, start the Frontend and Backend apps (connected with the Database.)
+2. Once the image is built, run the app using docker-compose up.
+This command will start the Nx workspace, allowing the Frontend and Backend apps to run seamlessly.
+Additionally, the Docker container will establish the necessary connections with the Database, ensuring smooth interaction between the components of the app.

 ## Remote caching